Did you know Spotify and iTunes offer more than 25 million songs each?

 However, you will be happy to know that she was so expressive, so unique, so spectacular, that I am sure you will be dancing along to her “La Vida es un Carnaval” (Life is a carnival) without even noticing, and even if you don’t understand what she is singing about the first time you listen to it, you will definitely get the message and absorb her happiness and powerful energy.

 It would be not only impossible but also a little demeaning to try to summarize her huge amount of work in a few lines.
-The best thing you can do if you want to have your first contact with salsa music and Celia Cruz’s endless discography and filmography is to have a look at her English entry on Wikipedia here.
-If you are feeling brave, read it in Spanish here.
+The best thing you can do if you want to have your first contact with salsa music and Celia Cruz’s endless discography and filmography is to have a look at her English entry on Wikipedia.
+If you are feeling brave, read it in Spanish.

 A lot of people would agree the song “La Vida es un Carnaval” is Celia’s most acclaimed, played, danced and sung of her songs.
-Let me thus leave you here with a couple of verses as a homage to la reina de la salsa:
+Let me thus leave you here with a couple of verses as a homage to la reina de la salsa (the queen of salsa):